Frequently Asked Questions

 A full load of courses (14-16 hours) are recommended for the first semester.
 In order to graduate in four years a student needs to average 15 credits or more a semester.

 You likely already have a Degree Works account set up, which will show you what has transferred in so far and what requirements you have left.
 If your Degree Works report is not set up yet, your advisor will look at your transcripts with you and determine what courses will likely be met.
-If you are transferring in with an Associate’s Degree, the majority of your General Education Requirements (GEC/CAR) may be taken care of already.
+If you are transferring in with an Associate’s Degree, the majority of your MAC/CIC requirements may be taken care of already.
 Make sure to speak with your advisor about this.

 Visit this page for information on how to access and understand your Degree Works.